Does Reverse Osmosis Remove Fluoride? (Dentist’s Thoughts)

 Recommended Reading: The Truth About Fluoride and Teeth Whitening (Dentist’s Perspective)

-How Effective is Reverse Osmosis at Removing Fluoride?
+How Effective Is Reverse Osmosis at Removing Fluoride?

-Studies have shown that reverse osmosis can remove up to 85% of fluoride from water.
 However, it’s important to note that the effectiveness of fluoride removal can vary depending on several factors.

 • Quality of the RO system: Not all reverse osmosis systems are created equal.
 The effectiveness of fluoride removal can depend on the membrane’s quality and the system’s overall design.